 - Data Team: This team is responsible for ingesting, processing and analyzing the data.
 Typically, you’ll find Data Scientists, Data Engineers and Machine Learning Engineers on the Data Team.

 - Infrastructure/Platform Team: These engineers are responsible for building, maintaining, and scaling the infrastructure underlying software products.
-Backend software engineers, Infrastructure engineers, Platform engineers, MLOps DevOps engineers, Site Reliability Engineers, Security Engineers, and System Engineers are part of the infrastructure team.
+Backend software engineers, Infrastructure engineers, Platform engineers, MLOps and DevOps engineers, Site Reliability Engineers, Security Engineers, and System Engineers are part of the infrastructure team.

 - Application Team: This team creates your app or product that customers interact with.
 It consists of Frontend and Fullstack engineers, UI/UX designers, and Product Managers.

-AI Developer Skills
+AI Developer skills

 So what are the skills an AI developer needs to be successful at your company?
 Let’s take a look: